dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 While some languages are **imperative** (C#, Java, PHP) or **declarative** (SQL, HTML), JavaScript supports both paradigms.

-Those familiar with even the most basic JavaScript have written imperative code: instructions informing the computer _how_ to achieve a desired result.
+Most developers familiar with even the most basic JavaScript have written imperative code: instructions informing the computer _how_ to achieve a desired result.
 If you've written a `for` loop, you've written imperative JS.

-Declarative code tells the computer _what_ you want to achieve rather than how, and the computer takes care of how to get to the end result without explicit description from the developer.
-If you've used the `map` method, you've written declarative JS.
+Declarative code tells the computer _what_ you want to achieve rather than how, and the computer takes care of how to achieve the end result without explicit description from the developer.
+If you've used `Array.map`, you've written declarative JS.

-### Imperative
+### Imperative Programming

-**Imperative** programming describes _how_ a program's logic works in explicit commands with statements that modify the program state.
+**Imperative programming** describes _how_ a program's logic works in explicit commands with statements that modify the program state.

 Consider a function that increments every number in an array of integers.
 An imperative JavaScript example of this might be: